zjean/php-owntracks-recorder/README.md

 ```
 3. Create datatable using schema_mysql.sql or schema_sqlite.sql (in the 'sql' directory)

+4. Setup authentication using a copy of .htaccess.sample.
+Create password file outside public folder by using
+/path/to/htpasswd -c /etc/htpasswd/.htpasswd user1

+the -c is used to create a new file.

 #### Owntracks app
 Follow [Owntracks Booklet](http://owntracks.org/booklet/features/settings/) to setup your Owntracks app :